AradhyaRay05/Rainlyzer-Understand-the-rain-forecast-for-tomorrow-in-seconds/README.md

-# 🚆 Rainlyzer – Understand tomorrow’s rain in seconds
+# 🚆 Rainlyzer – Understand the rain forecast for tomorrow in seconds.

 ## 🔍 Project Overview